 New paper out - A comparison of worldwide phonemic and genetic variation in human populations Jan 20, 2015

 Our paper in collaboration with Merritt Ruhlen, Marcus Feldman, and Noah Rosenberg is out in the Proceedings of the National Academy of Sciences.
-Find the paper here; press coverage from Brown University (a conversation with SR) is here.
+Find the paper here; press coverage from Brown University (a conversation with SR) is here; and we got press coverage from The Atlantic.
 Congratulations to all the authors, especially first author Dr. Nicole Creanza!

 New paper out - Global diversity and risk of human infectious disease outbreaks Nov 30, 2014